 But it’s unclear how much of an effect Walz had on undecided voters.
 The governor struggled at times during his only nationally televised debate against Vance.
 And Walz sometimes found himself under national scrutiny for past statements he made that were proven inaccurate.

-At his last campaign events, the governor reflected on his whirlwind journey as the gravity of the moment sunk in.
-The Democrat who grew up in rural Nebraska and was first elected to public office just 18 years ago could soon find himself in the White House.
+At his last campaign events, Walz reflected on his whirlwind journey.
+The Democrat who grew up in rural Nebraska and was first elected to public office just 18 years ago found himself contending for the nation’s number-two role.

 “How amazing is it that a kid from Butte, Neb., and a kid from Oakland, Calif. — middle-class kids, her with a single mom trying to buy a home, me with a dad who dies when I’m a teenager and my little brother’s in elementary school, my mom’s a stay-at-home mom — but because of what this country has given us and the opportunities, we are going to be the next president and vice president of the United States,” Walz said.

-A Harris-Walz victory in Tuesday’s general election would be historically significant nationally and in Minnesota.
-Harris would be the first woman elected as president of the United States.
-And the elevation of Walz would make way for Lt.
+A Harris-Walz victory would have been historically significant nationally and in Minnesota.
+Harris would’ve been the first woman elected as president of the United States.
+And the elevation of Walz would’ve made way for Lt.
 Gov. Peggy Flanagan to become Minnesota’s first female and first Native American governor.

 “He’s awesome, I love that dude,” Knowlen said.
 “He seems like the type of guy you could actually go have a beer with, which obviously shouldn’t be the criteria for picking your vice president, but it sure does seem to help, you know what I mean?
 Somebody that’s relatable.”